Manzoomeh/BasisCore.Server.Node/README.md

     ```
 **⚠️ Warning: You must have the [ImageMagick](https://imagemagick.org/script/download.php) library installed on your PC to use Index4 and File Streamer..**
 ### Configuration
-Configure your database connections and server settings in the `config.json` file or if you dont want to use management you can use index.js.
+Configure your database connections and server settings in the `config.json` or `index.js` file or if you dont want to use management you can use index.js.

 ### Running the Server